-Taking all practicable steps to ensure personal safety and the safety of others while at work, in accordance with the Southern DHB's Health, Safety and Wellbeing policies, procedures and systems.
+Taking all practicable steps to ensure personal safety and the safety of others while at work, in accordance with the te Whatu Ora Southern's Health, Safety and Wellbeing policies, procedures and systems.

-- You understand and consistently meet your obligations under Southern DHB's Health and Safety policy/procedures. - You actively encourage and challenge your peers to work in a safe manner. - Effort is made to strive for best practice in Health and Safety at all times.
+- You understand and consistently meet your obligations under Te Whatu Ora Southern's Health and Safety policy/procedures. - You actively encourage and challenge your peers to work in a safe manner. - Effort is made to strive for best practice in Health and Safety at all times.